testcase/mlmat/README.md

 ### mode 2:
 In this mode jitter matrices are going to be 1 or 2d with a single plane.
 Each column is a data point and each row in the column is an element of that point.
 This corresponds to the typical layout used by mlpack for armadillo matrices and would make it easier to replicate examples using mlpack.

+## Building on macOS

+Over view
+0. Clone repo
+1. Build armadillo static lib
+2. Install prereqs for buildng mlpack (I am using homebrew)
+3. Build mlpack static lib
+4. Generate projects and build objects

+### Clone rep

+remember this to get all min-api stuff :
+* `git submodule init`
+* `git submodule update --init --recursive`

+### Build armadillo static lib

+`cd source/armadillo` to go to armadillo directory

+run `mkdir build` to create build directory

+`cd build`

+This is the cmake I use.
+I do not install superlu, ARPACK, OpenBLAS, or hdf5 at the moment.
+These may speed things up but at the moment want to keep things simple

+`cmake  -DBUILD_SHARED_LIBS=OFF -DALLOW_BLAS_LAPACK_MACOS=ON -DCMAKE_OSX_ARCHITECTURES="x86_64;arm64" -DCMAKE_OSX_DEPLOYMENT_TARGET=10.11 -G Xcode ..`

+You can now use

+`cmake --build . --config Release` to build release version of library

+if wanting to debug also do

+`cmake --build . --config Debug`

+You should now have static library at build/Release/libarmadillo.a

+### Build mlpack static lib

+mlpack has a number of prerequisites

+The minimal I find to work need boost, ensmallen and cereal libraries.
+I can them from homebrew

+`brew install boost`
+`brew install ensmallen`
+`brew install cereal`

+From the source/mlpack directory run
+`mkdir build`

+`cd build`

+These are the cmake options I use. mlpack has a number of potential bindings but these are not of use for this project

+`cmake -DBUILD_SHARED_LIBS=OFF -DBUILD_CLI_EXECUTABLES=OFF -DBUILD_PYTHON_BINDINGS=OFF -DBUILD_JULIA_BINDINGS=OFF -DBUILD_GO_BINDINGS=OFF -DBUILD_R_BINDINGS=OFF -DCMAKE_OSX_ARCHITECTURES="x86_64;arm64" -DCMAKE_OSX_DEPLOYMENT_TARGET=10.11 -DARMADILLO_LIBRARY="../armadillo/build/Release/libarmadillo.a" -DARMADILLO_INCLUDE_DIR="../../armadillo/include" -G Xcode ..`

+You can now use

+`cmake --build . --config Release` to build release version of library

+if wanting to debug also do

+`cmake --build . --config Debug`

+### Generate projects and build

+cd into main mlmat directory

+run
+`mkdir build`

+`cd build`

+`cmake -GXcode ..`

+You should now be able to do the following but I have not figure out how to disable or bypass testing.
+Or maybe better make suitable tests.
+You can run builds from individual projects or modify the mlmat project to skip the testing.

+`cmake --build . --config Release` to build release version of library

+if wanting to debug also do

+`cmake --build . --config Debug`

 ## Objects
 The following 7 objects have been started and have working code.
 All need to have the ability to use built in serialization capabilities to save models to a file.
 Can be text file, xml or binary.
 I guess xml would be best at this point.